 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Drizzling a lemon glaze over a dessert is an easy way to dress it up, adding a bit of freshness, interest, and extra flavor.
 This easy lemon glaze recipe is made with only three ingredients: confectioners' sugar, milk, and fresh lemon juice or lemon extract.
 It's perfect drizzled on pound cakes, rum cakes, Bundt cakes, coffee cakes, sweet rolls, and cookies.

 Gather the ingredients.

-In a small bowl, whisk together confectioners' sugar and milk until smooth.
+In a small bowl, whisk together confectioners' sugar and 2 tablespoons of the milk until smooth.
 Test the consistency by dripping the glaze from a spoon to check the consistency.

-Brush or drizzle on warm or cooled cake.
+Brush or drizzle the lemon glaze on a warm or cooled cake.

 - There are a few things you can do to extract the most juice as possible out of your lemon.
 First, make sure it is at room temperature.
 Then using firm pressure, roll it back and forth under your palm on the counter a few times.
 Alternatively, you can microwave it for 15 seconds.
 Make sure it is cool to the touch before handling it.

 Store any leftovers in a tightly covered container in the refrigerator for up to a week.
 To use the refrigerated glaze on a future dessert, let it come to room temperature and whisk to recombine, or heat in a microwave until pourable.